Article 1. Name.

 The types of committees of the Association are as follows: Sport, Administrative, and Special.

 1. Sport Committees.
-The Sport Committees are: racewalking, cross country, track and field, youth athletics, masters long distance running, masters track & field, men's long distance running and women's long distance running, mountain & trail running.
+The Sport Committees are: race walking, cross country, track and field, youth athletics, masters long distance running, masters track & field, men's long distance running, women's long distance running, and mountain, ultra, & trail running (MUT).

 1. Duties and Responsibilities.
 Each Committee: